How to Plan a Death Valley Day Trip from Las Vegas

 Visit Death Valley with a Tour from Las Vegas

 On the contrary, if you don’t want to do it on your own and prefer to go in a group or with a guide, you can hire an excursion from Las Vegas.
 However, it’s cheaper to rent a car, but I leave you the options, and you choose.

 Best Time to Visit Death Valley

 In summer, temperatures are overwhelming.
 It’s boiling, with temperatures ranging from 46 degrees to 56 degrees (120 – 134 F).
-Go well, equipped with sunscreen, a hat, and plenty of water.
+So go well, equipped with sunscreen, a hat, and plenty of water.
 On these dates, you’ll find fewer visitors.

 Winter is another perfect time to visit Death Valley.
-The temperature is nice and cools down at night.
-On US vacation dates, there are usually quite a lot of people making hiking trails.
+The temperature is nice and it cools down at night.
+On US vacation dates, there are usually many people making hiking trails.

 In autumn, temperatures remain warm but much less than in summer, and tourists return.

 When planning your visit to Death Valley, you have to consider when you are going and go well equipped to make your visit safe and very fun.

 - Proper footwear

 - Snacks and some food